-Davidson Don Tengo Jabavu (D. D. T) Jabavu was born in the Cape Colony in 1885.
+Davidson Don Tengo Jabavu (D. D. T) Jabavu was born in the Cape Colony in 20 October in 1885.
 He was the eldest son of John Tengo Jabavu, a politician turned journalist who founded and also became the editor of the first Black-owned newspaper in 1884, Imvo Zabantsundu (Black opinion).
 His father was also a founding member of the South African Native College (later renamed the University of Fort Hare).
-He attended the Lovedale Institute, in Cape Town, Morija and Colwyn Bay in Wales (Britain).

 John Tengo Jabavu and his son Davidson Don Tengo Jabavu, around 1903